ppy/osu-wiki/news/2017/2017-12-08-owc-quarterfinals-recap.md

 Another week has passed by and we are already half-way through OWC 2017!
 You know what they say – time flies by when you are enjoying the things you love.
 Over the course of this past weekend, the osu! community has most definitely been enjoying some really awesome matches that have happened.
 Let's take a look at a few just to savour the flavour once more!

 Netherlands and Japan started off the weekend by competing for the ticket to survival – both teams are in the Loser's bracket, and both teams need to win the match to stay within OWC 2017.
-The two teams, led by respectively ::n0ah::{ user=3086393 } and [Shirasaka Koume](https://osu.ppy.sh/users/3062998), were very closely matched in a number of maps with the score difference coming to less than 100,000 on multiple occasions.
+The two teams, led by respectively ::n0ah::{ user=3086393 } and ::Shirasaka Koume::{ user=3062998 }, were very closely matched in a number of maps with the score difference coming to less than 100,000 on multiple occasions.

 Netherlands' tournament experience against Japan's new blood energy – the match was truly a clash of the elites, and one that kept viewers on the edge of their seats.
 The score eventually came down to 6-4 in favour of Team Netherlands, and Japan – having very bravely fought – will bid us good-bye until next year.